-- treatment, permanent or temporary residence); - Religious visas (issued to foreign nationals entering the Kyrgyz Republic for cooperation with religious organizations with the consent of the public authority of the Kyrgyz Republic for religious matters; - Family visas (issued to family members (spouses, underage children or dependent parents) of foreign nationals holding W1 and W2 visas, S study visas, and residence permits); - Transit visas (issued to foreign national transiting through the Kyrgyz Republic to any third countries).
+- Tourist visas (issued to foreign nationals entering the Kyrgyz Republic as tourists); - Work visas (W1, issued to foreign nationals intending to engage in labour or individual entrepreneurial activity in the Kyrgyz Republic and applying for work permits.
+The work visa allows to stay in the Kyrgyz Republic for up to 90 days without the right to engage in labour or individual entrepreneurial activity); - Study visas (issued to foreign nationals entering the Kyrgyz Republic for study); - Private visas (issued to foreign nationals entering the Kyrgyz Republic for private purposes, such as visiting family and friends, undergoing medical treatment, permanent or temporary residence); - Religious visas (issued to foreign nationals entering the Kyrgyz Republic for cooperation with religious organizations with the consent of the public authority of the Kyrgyz Republic for religious matters; - Family visas (issued to family members (spouses, underage children or dependent parents) of foreign nationals holding W1 and W2 visas, S study visas, and residence permits); - Transit visas (issued to foreign nationals transiting through the Kyrgyz Republic to any third countries); - Driver visas (issued to foreign nationals entering the Kyrgyz Republic by truck to provide international cargo transportation services); - Departure visas (issued to applicants for departure from the Kyrgyz Republic for a period of up to 10 days, in cases specified in the Instruction on the procedure for processing and issuing visas of the Kyrgyz Republic).